Hope is being able to see that there is light despite all of the darkness.

 Before I get too far into the muck and grime, let’s catch up to the dumpster fire known as my life.

 Even though my latest fall, literal this time and was on the first day of this month, it is still affecting me negatively.
-That probably makes sense, but it has affected me in ways that are seemingly unrelated to the injury and surgery.
+That probably makes sense, but it has affected me in ways seemingly unrelated to the injury and surgery.
 I am in quite a lot of pain and on an opioid for much of the day.
 At least the time under their effects each day is decreasing.
 I can type with two hands without hurting too much, so that is good.
 Even though it may not seem like it, I have a high pain tolerance.
-Mostly because even when not hurt, I am in pain every single day of my life.
-In the past, I had severely cut my hand and did not notice it for a while, despite the blood dripping and had similar reactions to burns.
+Mostly it is because when not hurt, I am in pain every single day of my life.
+In the past, I had severely cut my hand and did not notice it for a while.
+Despite the blood dripping and had similar reactions to burns.
 I often do not feel it.
 Depression is helpful here because it really does deaden nerves.
 I hate most pain medications with a passion, so if I willingly take the pills, you know I am really suffering.

 It seems this essay needs a little bit more to make sense - very little sense is intended here - and what happened is nearly irrelevant to this rant.
-If it wasn’t this accident stopping progress, then maybe it would have been a car wreck, or perhaps a nasty case of COVID19, or whatever.
+If it wasn’t this accident stopping progress, perhaps it would have been a car wreck, or perhaps, a nasty case of COVID19, or whatever.
 It is irrelevant.
 The point is that the universe does not allow progress or happiness.
 If both are happening at the same?
 Watch out!
 It should have been learned about a year ago.
 Apparently, the

 hero loser of this story is incapable of learning.
 Confused?